Triangle Counting with Local Edge Differential Privacy: Introduction

 One of the difficulties with proving lower bounds in the local model is that Randomized Response, despite providing strong privacy guarantees, supplies enough information to compute fairly sophisticated statistics.
 For example, Gupta, Roth and Ullman~\cite{GuptaRU12} show how the output of Randomized Response can be used to estimate the density of all cuts in a graph.
 Karwa et al.~\cite{KarwaSK2014-ergm} show how to fit exponential random graph models based on randomized response output.
 For certain model families, this would entail estimation of the number of triangles; however, they provide no theoretical error analysis, only experimental evidence for convergence.
 Randomized Response has also been studied in the statistics literature with a focus on small probabilities of flipping an edge.
 Balachandran et al.~\cite{BalachandranKV2017-low-error} analyze the distribution of the naive estimator that counts the number of triangles in the randomized responses (when flip probabilities are very low).
 Chang et al.~\cite{ChangKY2022-multi-replicates} give estimation strategies for settings where the flip rate is unknown but multiple replicates with independent noise are available.
 To the best of our understanding, these works do not shed light on the regime most relevant to privacy, where edge-flip probabilities are close to $1/2$.

-A number of works have looked at triangle counting and other graph problems in the empirical setting~\cite{sunAnalyzing2019,Qin17,gao2018local,yetowards20} in ``decentralized'' privacy models.
+A number of works have looked at triangle counting and other graph problems in the empirical setting~\cite{sunAnalyzing2019,Qin17,gao2018local,Ye0A0X20} in ``decentralized'' privacy models.
 In all but~\cite{sunAnalyzing2019}, the local view consists of the adjacency list.
 The local views in Sun \etal~\cite{sunAnalyzing2019} consist of two-hop neighborhoods.
-Such a model results in less error since nodes can see all of their adjacent triangles and can report their adjacent triangles using the geometric mechanism.
+Such a model results in less error since nodes see all of their adjacent triangles and can report how many they see using the geometric mechanism.